-Our overall well-being plays a huge role in our health.
-Our well-being affects our happiness, outlook on life and self-confidence.
+Our overall well-being plays a huge role in our health by affecting our happiness, outlook on life and self-confidence.
 I believe taking control of your wellness is one of the most empowering and beneficial things you can do for yourself.
 Wellness means a lot of different things, but I find that two areas that people struggle with most are diet and exercise.
 In my mind, these are foundational pieces because diet fuels you and gives you energy and exercise keeps you strong and fit to continue to do the things you love.

 My thoughts about food:

 I LOVE ice cream.
 I have to throw that out there because it is important in understanding my food philosophy.